Jon-Westbrook/Patternlab-Design-System-for-Client/source/_patterns/02-modules/M16B-Featured-Events-Preview-Unauthenticated.md

 title: M16A Featured Events Preview Authenticated
 ---

-View All Link  (Events Near You or My Favorites)
+"View All" Link

 - on hover - highlight appears (see styleguide)
-- on click - loads appropriate template
+- on click - loads scoped search